cloudfoundry/postgres-release/docs/acceptance-tests.md

   - Golang (>=1.7) is installed on the machine
   - the postgres-release is inside your $GOPATH

-* PGATS must have access to the target BOSH director and to the postgres VM deployed from it.
-If you are testing using a bosh-lite, make sure you’ve run `bin/add-route` to setup routing rules.

-* Tests make use of BOSH v2 manifests.
-Make sure that the BOSH director is configured with the [cloud_config.yml](https://bosh.io/docs/cloud-config.html#update).

-* PGATS use bosh-cli director package for programmatic access to the Director API.
-It requires the Director to be configured with verifiable [certificates](https://bosh.io/docs/director-certs.html).

 * Some test cases make use of [bbr](https://docs.cloudfoundry.org/bbr/installing.html).
 Make sure that it is available in your $PATH.

+If you are **not** using BOSH Lite according to the [quick start](http://bosh.io/docs/quick-start/) documentation, note that

+* PGATS must have access to the target BOSH director and to the postgres VM deployed from it

+* the BOSH director must be configured with the [cloud_config.yml](https://bosh.io/docs/cloud-config.html#update)

+* the director must be configured with verifiable [certificates](https://bosh.io/docs/director-certs.html) because PGATS use the `bosh-cli` director package for programmatic access to the Director API.

 ## Configuration